lbrandy/lbrandy.github.com/_posts/pub/2008-11-24-the-hardest-test-i-ever-gave-c.md

 layout: post

 ---

+**note: I've reworded parts of this post since it's been posted more than once since 2008 and I want to make my ideas more clear.**

 So while attending the University of Florida, I was a TA for a variety of classes.
 One summer in particular I took on an extra job of teaching an intro to programming course for incoming engineering freshman.
 The course wasn't for credit so it let me be a little, shall we say, creative.
 Since the class was taught in a computer lab, the course was really me giving a tiny lesson and them then doing some assignment in class.
 I wanted them to have left the course having written many successful programs that solved simple problems.

 But I also had to give a test.